eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 The Paris hard fork was a pivotal event in Ethereum's history, setting the stage for more scalable, sustainable, and secure operations.
 It represents Ethereum's commitment to innovation and its responsiveness to the broader societal concerns about the environmental impact of cryptocurrency mining.

+## Proof-of-stake

+Proof-of-Stake (PoS) is Ethereum's new consensus mechanism designed to improve security, scalability, and energy efficiency.
+Unlike Proof-of-Work (PoW), PoS relies on validators who stake Ether (ETH) to participate in the network, rather than miners solving cryptographic puzzles.
+More details on the actual consensus methods is covered in [CL Architecture]().

+### Validators

+Validators are essentially the participants in the PoS Protocol.
+They propose and validate new blocks, ensuring the integrity and security of the blockchain.
+Validators must stake ETH as collateral, aligning their interests with the network’s health.
+Validators are chosen to propose blocks based on several factors:

+- **Staked ETH**: Validators with more ETH staked have a higher likelihood of being selected.
+This ensures those with significant investment in the network are chosen.
+- **Randomness**: The selection process incorporates cryptographic randomness to prevent predictability and manipulation.
+This is achieved through the [RANDAO]() and [VDF (Verifiable Delay Function)]() mechanisms.
+- **Committees**: Validators are grouped into committees for block proposal and attestation.
+Each committee is responsible for validating and attesting to blocks, ensuring a decentralized and secure validation process.
+- **Staking Requirements**: To become a validator, an individual must deposit a minimum of 32 ETH into the official deposit contract.
+This ETH acts as collateral to incentivize honest behavior.
+The validator's ETH is at risk if they fail to perform their duties or engage in malicious activities.

+##### Validator Responsibilities:

+- **Proposing Blocks**: Validators take turns proposing new blocks during their assigned slots.
+They must construct valid blocks and broadcast them to the network.
+- **Attesting to Blocks**: Validators review and attest to the blocks proposed by others.
+Attestations are votes on the validity of the blocks, ensuring consensus.
+- **Participating in Consensus**: Validators participate in consensus by voting on the state of the blockchain at regular intervals, helping to finalize the blockchain's state.